jakeriff95/gpt5/README.md

 Click **Start** to begin.
 Dodge the black obstacles on the road as long as you can.
 Your distance travelled appears in the top-left corner.
 When you crash, a **Game Over** screen lets you restart without refreshing the page.

-Engine noise plays while driving and a short tone sounds on impact.
+A quiet looping chiptune plays in the background while a short tone sounds on impact.

 ### Implementation Notes